OfficialTitcoin/titcoin-wallet/README.md

 Copyright (c) 2009-2013 Bitcoin Developers </br>
 Copyright (c) 2013-2014 Titcoin Developers
+Copyright (c) 2018-2018 TittieCoin Developers

 Intro
 -----

-Titcoin is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
+Titcoin recently aquiered by the TittieCoin developers is an open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
 Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.

 Titcoin-Qt is the original Titcoin client and it builds the